-Electric stimulation to the chest (called an automated external defibrillator or AED, which a device that help start the heart) and special medicines are sometimes used to resuscitate a person whose heart has stopped beating.
+Electric stimulation to the chest (called an automated external defibrillator or AED) is a device that helps start the heart.
+Special medicines are sometimes used to resuscitate a person whose heart has stopped beating.
 This is usually done for 15 to 30 minutes.
 A tube may also be put through the mouth or nose into the lung.
 This tube is then connected to a breathing machine and helps the person breathe.
+If using an AED, first, turn it on and follow the directions found on the machine.

-A person will become unconscious almost immediately and will die in 5 to 10 minutes.
+A person may black out almost immediately and will die in five to 10 minutes.

-For a patient who has an advanced life-threatening illness and who is dying, there are really no benefits.
+However, for a person who has an advanced life-threatening illness or who is dying, CPR does not provide any benefits.

-Pressing on the chest can cause a sore chest, broken ribs or a collapsed lung.
-Patients with breathing tubes usually need medicine to keep them comfortable.
-Some patients who survive may need to be on a breathing machine in the intensive care unit (ICU) to help them breathe for a while after they receive CPR.
+Pressing on the chest can cause a sore chest, broken ribs, or a collapsed lung.
+Some people who survive may need to be on a breathing machine in the intensive care unit (ICU) to help them breathe for a while after they receive CPR.

-Few patients (fewer than 10%) in the hospital who have had CPR survive and are able to function the way they used to.
-Many patients live for a short time after CPR, but still die in the hospital.
+If you are making a decision about your “do not resuscitate” (DNR) status, it is important to know that few people in the hospital who have had CPR will survive and are able to function the way they used to.
+Many people live for a short time after CPR, but still die in the hospital.
 CPR may also prolong the dying process.

 Withholding and Withdrawing Life-Sustaining Treatment by RJ Ackermann, M.D.
 (American Family Physician October 01, 2000, http://www.aafp.org/afp/20001001/1555.html)